criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

 <img align="right" width="500" src="https://user-images.githubusercontent.com/53323058/230651010-9eef1df9-c020-47aa-b1ca-87671a28effe.png">

-For the described method, the following assumptions are used:
+Within the described method, the following assumptions are used:

 * Both the wheel and the rail are considered rigid;
 * Wheels have revolution symmetry and are represented by a single profile (for each wheel);